parisbastien/GATHERLSEVIER/README.md

 # GATHERLSEVIER
-This script allows you to instant-download (no captcha or web surfing) the articles you want from libgen and sci-hub
+GATHERLSEVIER allows you to instant-download (no captcha or web surfing) the articles you want from libgen and sci-hub

 Requests can be routed through the TOR network to avoid restrictions from internet service providers